COLUMBUS DAY What’s open/closed

 County, state and federal offices: Closed, no mail delivery.

-Public libraries: Youngstown-Mahoning County, Girard Free Library, Bristol Public Library, Bristolville, open; Warren-Trumbull, Kinsman Free Public Library, Hubbard Public Library, McKinley Memorial Library, Niles, and Newton Falls Public Library, closed.
+Public libraries: Youngstown-Mahoning County, Girard Free Library, Bristol Public Library, Bristolville, open; Warren-Trumbull, Kinsman Free Public Library, Hubbard Public Library, McKinley Memorial Library in Niles and Newton Falls Public Library, closed.

 Stock market: Stifel Nicolaus, open.